12Starlight/career/terminal_commands/vim_adv.md

 Note: VIM `WORDS` are a sequence of non-blank characters, separated with white space (spaces, tabs, EOL).
 An empty line is also considered to be a WORD.
-Any sequence of non-blank characters is considered to be a word.
+Any sequence of non-blank characters is considered to be a WORD.